dmcruz/react-kata/README.md

    ```

 8. Save the changes and check if the fetch data still works and list is rendered.
+9. Inspect the browser console, and see that redux logger is logging whenever there's a change in the state.

 #### 5. Reuse the State in Another Page